distinctgrey/dotfiles/README.md

 ## TODO

-- Add a scrip to sync from Brewfile to the packages.yaml file in chezmoi
+- Add a script to sync from Brewfile to the packages.yaml file in chezmoi
-- Clean up README
+- Clean up README (especially order of installing 1PW etc)
-- Find a way to sync application settings (e.g. Raycast)